 Does SCALE go by a semester system?

-While not officially the quarter system, the SCALE curriculum is broken down into eight total periods, with Periods 1-4 making up Year 1 (or SCALE I) and Periods 5-8 making up Year 2 (SCALE II).
+Similar to the quarter system, the SCALE curriculum is broken down into eight periods, with Periods 1-4 making up Year 1 (SCALE I) and Periods 5-8 making up Year 2 (SCALE II).

 What is the duration of each period?

 All SCALE students will complete a mandatory eight-to-ten week externship during their last Period of the program.
 Many SCALE students also pursue an externship during the summer between the first and second years.